 The Camect Home network video recorder is in beta test right now, so retail pricing has not been set yet.

 The Camect Cloud adds cloud-based features to the Camect Home recorder such as easy remote viewing, alert notifications by email, shared video access, and cloud backup of alert video.
 Camect Cloud is an optional subscription service:

-- Camect Cloud use is free for your first camera, for the lifetime of your Camect Home recorder.
+- Camect Cloud use is free for your first two cameras, for the lifetime of your Camect Home recorder.

 - Additional cameras cost $2/month each until you have 5 cameras.
 Beyond that, extra cameras cost $1/month.